paulobolinhas/GraphQL-Demo-Service/READMEQL.md

-# GraphQL search - POC
+# from Rest to GraphQL Migration Test

-Search engine endpoint migration from REST to GraphQL (POC) - Integration, Creation, Performance & Optimization.
+Migration from REST to GraphQL test

-## Overview

-The POC showcases how GraphQL can be used for the `os4vs` core search endpoint, providing a flexible and efficient alternative to REST.

 ## Implementation